-MONOKOTE® MK-6 HY and MK-6s are single component, spray applied, mill-mixed fire resistive plasters.
-MK-6 HY and MK-6s have approval for use on structural steel members and fluted decking to provide up to four hours of fire protection, and on flat plate cellular decking for up to three hours with SPATTERKOTE® SK-3.
+MONOKOTE® MK-1000 HB is a single component, spray applied, mill-mixed fire resistive plaster.
+It has approval for use on structural steel members and fluted decking to provide up to four hours of fire protection, and on flat plate cellular decking for up to three hours with SPATTERKOTE® SK-3.

 Features & Benefits

 MONOKOTE® cementitious fireproofing offers many significant advantages to the architect, owner, applicator and building occupant.
 These include:

 - Low in-place cost

 - Fast, efficient application